mythril-forge/homebrew-classes/docs/homebrew/druid/twilight.md

 | Undead, Fiends      | Purplish Black  |
 | Fey, Celestials     | Yellowish White |

-## Watcher at the Threshold
+## Magic from the Threshold
 At 10th level, you gain resistance to necrotic and radiant damage.
-When a spell you cast deals either necrotic or radiant damage, you can choose to switch its damage type.
+When a spell you cast deals either necrotic or radiant damage, you can choose to switch its damage type to the other.
 In addition, you have advantage on death saving throws.

 ## Paths of the Dead
 You have attuned to the planes of life and death, and can quickly switch between those planes.